gokul2210krishnan/pythonSqlite/README.md

 #Download the main.py and the database student_details.db

 #note:if you are using terminal then specify database path in the program.
-I used Ecllipse so i kept the d.db file inside the project
+I used Ecllipse so i kept the ###.db file inside the project

 #With any executable environment of python...execute main.py